ggreer/geoff.greer.fm/_posts/2012-08-23-ag-benchmarking-revisions.md

 - The Silver Searcher
 ---

-I was curious about the performance of versions of Ag over time, so I wrote a script to benchmark every revision from January to now.
+I was curious about the performance of versions of [Ag](https://github.com/ggreer/the_silver_searcher) over time, so I wrote a script to benchmark every revision from January to present.

 {% highlight bash %}
 #!/bin/bash